-As we age, the jawbone and its surrounding tissues are constantly changing.
+As we age, the jawbone and its surrounding tissues are continually changing.

 Over time, these muscles and bones will shrink, which affects how our dentures fit into place.

-If you've had dentures for several years, you may begin to notice a certain amount of denture movement.
+If you've had dentures for several years, you may begin to notice a certain denture movement amount.
 The lack of a secure fit can often result in sores appearing in your mouth.
 The cause is from the dentures rubbing all day against your cheeks and gums.

 Maybe at the beginning, your dentures may have once fit well.
-But, common dentures rarely fit well all the time.
+But, regular dentures rarely fit well all the time.

 With time, the bones and tissues in your mouth begin to change.

 You may begin to notice your dentures fit loose.
 Maybe moving around inside of your mouth, making it difficult to eat.
-It will also be difficult to form certain words or to speak properly.
+It will also be difficult to form certain words or to speak correctly.
 They may even rub against lips and gums, or detach altogether.
-Wich will cause a strange clicking or smacking noise when you speak.
+Wich will cause a strange clicking or smacking noise when you talk.